-Wearing comfy clothes and a good pair of shoes or sneakers is recommended as you will be walking around quite a lot on site.
+Wearing comfy clothes and a good pair of shoes or sneakers is recommended.
+You will be walking around quite a lot on site.

 Did I mention the mosquitoes repellent?
-Don’t forget it, the Cu Chi tunnel has a lot of bushes that you will need it, especially during the rainy season when there is a lot of mosquitoes.
+Don’t forget it, the Cu Chi tunnel has a lot of bushes that you will need it, especially during the rainy seasons.
+You don’t want mosquito bites, right?

 There are shooting ranges for travelers in Cu Chi tunnel.
 Buy some bullets and give it a try.